Two tiny bobcats have traveled the country, beaten the odds and now call TWS home.

-Not long after, the sanctuary received a call from the Montana Fish and Game Department regarding a female bobcat kitten, Haley, that was unreleasable and needed placement.
+Not long after, the sanctuary received a call from the Montana Fish and Game Department regarding a female bobcat kitten, Haley.
+She was unreleasable and needed placement.
 The sanctuary agreed to take Haley as well, and raise the two together.
 Unfortunately, an import permit was denied by the state of Oregon to allow import of wild born cats to the sanctuary.
 The sanctuary was devastated by the news, and the kittens’ fate was unknown.

 Haley had been found with a sibling abandoned under a log in the wild.
-Their eyes were not yet open and they could not fend for themselves.
+Their eyes were not yet open and they couldn’t fend for themselves.
 Montana Wildlife Center took them in and tried to save Haley and her littermate.
-Haley’s litter mate died that first night.
+Sadly, Haley’s litter mate died that first night.